ArtesiaWater/gwdatalens/gwdatalens/django/DJANGO_HELP.md

-# GWDataLens as Django Application
+# GWDataLens under BRO-Connector

-In order to run GW DataLens as a Django Application, follow these steps:
+In order to run GW DataLens under BRO Connector (a Django application), follow these steps:

+1. Modify `gwdatalens/app/config.toml` and set `DJANGO_APP = true`.
-1. Copy GW DataLEns to Django Application folder.
-See section below for script that makes this step very simple.
+2. Copy GW DataLens to BRO-Connector folder.
+See section below for a command that makes this step very simple.
-2. Modify Django files (`main/settings/base.py` and `main/urls.py`) so GW DataLens can be found by the django app.
+3. Modify Django files (`main/settings/base.py` and `main/urls.py`) so GW DataLens can be found by the django app.

-## Run django_copy.py
+## Copy GW DataLens to Django Application

-Use `gwdatalens.copy_gwdatalens_to_django_app()`, providing the path to the Django Application.
+Use command line tool `cp_gwdatalens_to_broconnector [PATH]`, providing the path to the root of the BRO Connector application.
 Or run script `gwdatalens/django_copy.py`.
 Ensure the path to the Django Application is correctly defined in the script.
 This copies all relevant files to the right locations in the Django Application.

 ## Update urlpatterns